2017 PUBLIC AUCTION OF TAX-DEFAULTED PROPERTY

 1450 Court Street, Room 263

-Tax Auction List: Minimum Bid - 2014 Auction (list will change as parcels are redeemed or withdrawn)
+Tax Auction List: Minimum Bid - 2017 Auction List Now Available

 Tax Auction Forms

 The right of redemption on a parcel ceases at 5:00 p.m. the last business day prior to the sale.

 If there is an item number not offered, it means that the item has been redeemed or withdrawn prior to the sale.
 The term REDEEMED indicates that all defaulted taxes, penalties, fee(s), and/or costs have been paid in full.
 The term WITHDRAWN indicates that the parcel will not be offered at sale.
 Reasons for withdrawing a parcel from sale can include, but are not limited to an assessee who is the debtor in bankruptcy, unprobated estate, the tax collector's determination to sell at another sale, and/or an error in advertising or noticing.